Akintola Williams: Public roles and honours

 Williams played a leading role in establishing the Association of Accountants in Nigeria in 1960 with the goal of training accountants.
 He was the first President of the association.

-He was founding member and first president of the Institute of Chartered Accountants of Nigeria.
+He was founding member of the Institute of Chartered Accountants of Nigeria.

 He was also involved in establishing the Nigerian Stock Exchange.

 He remained actively involved with these organisations into his old age.

 At a stock exchange ceremony in May 2011, he called on operators to protect the market and ensure there was no scandal.
 He said that, if needed, market operators should not hesitate to seek his advice on resolving any problem.

-Public sector positions held by him include Chairman of the Federal Income Tax Appeal Commissioners (1958–68), member of the Coker Commission of Inquiry into the Statutory Corporations of the former Western Region of Nigeria (1962), member of the board of Trustees of the Commonwealth Foundation (1966–1975), Chairman of the Lagos State Government Revenue Collection Panel (1973) and Chairman of the Public Service Review Panel to correct the anomalies in the Udoji Salary Review Commission (1975).
+Public sector positions held by him include Chairman of the Federal Income Tax Appeal Commissioners (1958–68), member of the Coker Commission of Inquiry run by his brother-in-law Justice G.B.A.
+Coker, a Lagos High Chief into the Statutory Corporations of the former Western Region of Nigeria (1962), member of the board of Trustees of the Commonwealth Foundation (1966–1975), Chairman of the Lagos State Government Revenue Collection Panel (1973) and Chairman of the Public Service Review Panel to correct the anomalies in the Udoji Salary Review Commission (1975).

 Other positions include President of the Metropolitan Club in Victoria Island, Lagos, Founder and Council member of the Nigerian Conservation Foundation and Founder and chairman of the board of Trustees of the Musical Society of Nigeria.

 In 1982, Williams was honoured by the Nigerian Government with the O.F.
 R.

 Following retirement in 1983, Williams threw himself into a project to establish a music centre and concert hall for the Music Society of Nigeria.

-In April 1997, Williams was appointed a Commander of the Most Excellent Order of the British Empire. for services to the accountancy profession and for promotion of arts, culture and music through the Musical Society of Nigeria.
+In April 1997, Williams was appointed a Commander of the Most Excellent Order of the British Empire for services to the accountancy profession and for promotion of arts, culture and music through the Musical Society of Nigeria.

 The Akintola Williams Arboretum at the Nigerian Conservation Foundation headquarters in Lagos is named in his honour.

 On 8 May 2011, the Nigeria-Britain Association presented awards to John Kufuor, past President of Ghana, and to Akintola Williams, for their contributions to democracy and development in Africa.

+Death

+Williams turned 100 in August 2019, and died at his home in Lagos on 11 September 2023, at the age of 104.